atunbi/Web-Dev-For-Beginners/README.md

 To open the website using Docsify via VS Code, please follow this procedure:

 - fork the Web-Dev-For-Beginners repo
-- download the Web-Dev-For-Beginners zip file
+- download the Web-Dev-For-Beginners zip file from the forked repo
 - open up the folder in VS Code
 - open the index.html file in the root folder
 - open your VS Code Terminal